Canardoux/flutter_sound/doc/pages/guides/guides_streams.md

 ## Notes :

-{% include note.html content="Note: Floating Point PCM data is not yet supported on Android and Web.
+{% include note.html content="Floating Point PCM data is not yet supported on Android and Web.
 It is actually only implemented on iOS." %}

-{% include note.html content="Note: Non interleaved PCM data is not yet supported on Android and Web.
+{% include note.html content="Non interleaved PCM data is not yet supported on Android and Web.
 It is actually only implemented on iOS." %}

-{% include note.html content="Note: Non interleaved Int16 PCM data is not yet supported on iOS.
+{% include note.html content="Non interleaved Int16 PCM data is not yet supported on iOS.
 It is only implemented with codec.pcmFloat32." %}

-{% include note.html content="Note: This new functionnality needs, at least, an Android SDK &gt;= 21" %}

-{% include note.html content="Note: This new functionnality works better with Android minSdk &gt;= 23, because previous SDK was not able to do UNBLOCKING `write`." %}
+{% include note.html content="Note: This functionnality needs, at least, an Android SDK &gt;= 21.
+This new functionnality works better with Android minSdk &gt;= 23, because previous SDK was not able to do UNBLOCKING `write`." %}

 ---------------